 Do you have a cavity?
 Dental crowns and fillings are both capable of repairing damage done to teeth.
-However, there are differences between the two that could determine which one our dentists recommend during your next appointment.
-In this blog post, our dentists will go over the pros and cons of tooth crowns and fillings so you can feel more informed and confident when seeking dental treatments.
+However, there are differences between the two that could affect which one our dentists recommend during your next appointment.

-Like the name suggests, cavity fillings are able to fill in small areas in your tooth that have decayed or otherwise been damaged.
-Many patients appreciate fillings because they are less invasive than dental crowns.
+Like the name suggests, cavity fillings are able to fill in small areas in your tooth (i.e., cavities) that have decayed or otherwise been damaged.

-To prepare a tooth for a porcelain crown, the natural tooth structure must be filed down so the crown can easily fit over top.
-With fillings, you are preserving as much tooth as possible to fill in only those areas that are damaged.
-White fillings also match the color of your natural tooth enamel which is perfect for teeth that show when you smile and talk.
+In addition, tooth fillings preserve as much natural tooth as possible and fill in only those areas that are damaged.
+White fillings also match the color of your natural enamel, which is perfect for teeth that show when you smile and talk.

-Our Grand Rapids, MI, restorative and cosmetic dentists are dedicated to providing patients with the highest level of dental care.
-We are proud to offer a range of restorative and cosmetic dental services that include crowns, fillings, dental bridges, and porcelain veneers.
-If you are interested in our cosmetic dentistry services, call Contemporary Family Dental at (616) 209-3969, or contact us online to request an appointment.
+Our Grand Rapids, MI, restorative and cosmetic dentists are dedicated to providing patients with quality dental care.
+We are proud to offer a range of dental services that include crowns, fillings, dental bridges, and porcelain veneers.
+Call Contemporary Family Dental at (616) 209-3969, or contact us online to request an appointment.